Multilayer Perceptron Networks Applications & Examples of Business Usage

-Back in the mid-00s, when machine learning algorithms where at the very beginning of the road towards the widespread modern use - it seemed almost surreal to think that one-day complex systems that resemble the structure of the human brain would be anything more than another science-fiction trope.
+Back in the mid-00s, when machine learning algorithms were at the very beginning of the road towards widespread modern use – it seemed almost surreal to think that one-day complex systems that resemble the structure of the human brain would be anything more than another science-fiction trope.

 In this article, we will explain classical Artificial Neural Networks (aka ANN) and look at significant neural network examples.

 ANN is a deep learning operational framework designed for complex data processing operations.
 The “neural” part of the term refers to the initial inspiration of the concept – the structure of the human brain.
 Conceptually, the way ANN operates is indeed reminiscent of the brainwork, albeit in a very purpose-limited form.

 The thing is – Neural Network is not some approximation of the human perception that can understand data more efficiently than human – it is much simpler, a specialized tool with algorithms designed to achieve specific results.